The Patent Litigation Law Review: Nigeria

 - could not have been obtained for use at the trial with reasonable diligence;

-- if admitted, the evidence would have an important, not necessarily crucial effect on the whole case; and
+- if admitted, the evidence would have an important but not necessarily crucial effect on the whole case; and

 - must be credible in the sense that it is capable of being believed and it need not be incontrovertible.

-An appeal can take between 12 and 36 months at the Court of Appeal, and up to five years at the Supreme Court.
+An appeal can take between 12 and 36 months at the Court of Appeal, and up to six years at the Supreme Court.
 The typical appeal costs are court filing fees and attorneys' fees.
-Costs are usually awarded in favour of a successful party.
-This is, however, at the discretion of the appellate court.
+Costs are usually awarded in favour of a successful party; however, this is at the discretion of the appellate court.

 The year in review